Azure/c-util/devdoc/thandle_tuple_array_requirements.md

 `thandle_tuple_array` holds an array of structs with `THANDLE(<TYPE>)` members along with the count of array elements.
 That is, an array of tuples where each tuple field is a `THANDLE`.

+**NOTE:** This array itself is not a `THANDLE` and is not reference counted.
+As an improvement, this array could be made to use `THANDLE` itself.

 ## Exposed API

 ```c